 Since its spin-off from Integrated BioPharma, Inc. in August 2008, the Company has incurred significant losses and negative cash flows from operations.
-As of September 30, 2017, the Company's accumulated deficit was \$75.9 million.
-For the three months ended September 30, 2017, the Company's net loss was approximately \$3.8 million and it had cash used in operating activities of \$3.0 million.
+As of December 31, 2017, the Company's accumulated deficit was \$79.8 million.
+For the six months ended December 31, 2017, the Company's net loss was approximately \$7.7 million and it had cash used in operating activities of \$6.6 million.
+As of December 31, 2017, cash on hand is approximately \$7.3 million which is expected to support the Company's activities at least through May 31, 2018.

 The Company has historically financed its activities through the sale of common stock and warrants.
-Through September 30, 2017, the Company has dedicated most of its financial resources to research and development, including the development and validation of its own technologies and the development of a proprietary therapeutic product against fibrosis based upon those technologies, advancing its intellectual property, the build-out and recommissioning of its CDMO facility, and general and administrative activities.
+Through December 31, 2017, the Company has dedicated most of its financial resources to research and development, including the development and validation of its own technologies and the development of a proprietary therapeutic product against fibrosis based upon those technologies, advancing its intellectual property, the build-out and recommissioning of its CDMO facility, and general and administrative activities.

-As of September 30, 2017, the Company has not completed development of or commercialized any vaccine or therapeutic product candidates.
+As of December 31, 2017, the Company has not completed development of or commercialized any vaccine or therapeutic product candidates.
 As such, the Company expects to continue to incur significant expenses and operating losses for at least the next year.
 The Company anticipates that its expenses and losses will increase substantially if the Company:

-- · initiates clinical trials of its product candidates; - · continues the research and development of our product candidates; - · seeks to discover additional product candidates; and - · adds operational, financial and management information systems and personnel, including personnel to support our product development and manufacturing efforts.
+- · initiates clinical trials of its product candidates; - · continues the research and development of its product candidates; - · seeks to discover additional product candidates; and - · adds operational, financial and management information systems and personnel, including personnel to support its product development and manufacturing efforts.